Project Background

 Requirements:

-This project is best suited for students of the study programs Molecular Biology/Biochemistry, Cell Biology/Physiology, or Genetics/Developmental Biology - but students from all study programs and from other departments are welcome to contact us.
-Some background in Microbiology, Genetics or Biochemistry is an advantage.
+This project is suitable for students of the study programs Molecular Biology/Biochemistry, Cell Biology/Physiology, or Genetics/Developmental Biology - but students from all study programs and from other departments are welcome to contact us.
+We prefer candidates to join the group early in their MSc program and to work on their thesis project part-time, in parallel to their course work.
+Some background in Microbiology, Chemistry or Biochemistry is an advantage.

 Supervisors: